Omega-R/OmegaIntentBuilder/README.md

 }
 ```

-If you use only Kotlin, please use kapt instead java annotationProcessor.
+If you use Kotlin or Java with Kotlin, please use kapt instead java annotationProcessor.
 Main build.gradle file should look like this
 ```
 apply plugin: 'com.android.application'